NocturnalGamesStudio/TMath/README.md

 Where `./main.c` is your file(s), `./libs/tmath.a` is the tmath library and `-I./inc/tmath` is the directory you copied the header files into.

 ## Documentation
-Check the wiki for documentation
+Check the [wiki](https://github.com/NocturnalGamesStudio/TMath/wiki) for documentation.